nowling-lab/TanoaPeakSimulator/README.md

 ---

-Note: In depth Tanoa notes on the processes of what tanoa does and why can be found here, in the [docs folder](../blob/dev/docs/algorithm.md),
+Note: In depth Tanoa notes on the processes of what tanoa does and why can be found here, in the [Algorithm discussion file](https://github.com/nowling-lab/TanoaPeakSimulator/blob/dev/docs/algorithm.md),
-    or in the respective guides for [call peaks](../blob/dev/tutorials/call-peaks.md) or [generate peaks](../blob/dev/tutorials/generate-peaks.md)
+    or in the respective guides for [call peaks](https://github.com/nowling-lab/TanoaPeakSimulator/blob/dev/tutorials/call-peaks.md) or [generate peaks](https://github.com/nowling-lab/TanoaPeakSimulator/blob/dev/tutorials/generate-peaks.md)